-Originally from Glendale, CA – Undergrad at UC San Diego, grad work at Columbia, worked for the 9-1-1 system in SD, worked in private industry, Hyatt for 7 years, P.F.
-Chang’s, In-N-Out, and even on a food truck!
+Originally from Glendale, CA – Undergrad at UC San Diego (SD), grad work at Columbia, work in the 9-1-1 system in SD (ambulances, public education, etc.), work in healthcare simulation, Hyatt Hotels and Resorts for 7 years, P.F.
+Chang’s, In-N-Out Burger, and even on a food truck in NYC!

-In my brief little time in this world, I’ve seen a lot of death and tragedy.
-APAMSA offers me a chance to make a difference as a medical student.
-In the 10 more months I have as president, my goal is to bring all the lessons I’ve learned throughout my different careers to help improve the current infrastructure in place to make everything as easy for everyone as possible.
-We’re arguably the busiest types of students (both med and pre-med), so we’ve got to make every second count.
-Look forward to serving you all!!
+By happenstance, I’ve seen a lot of death and tragedy throughout my life.
+APAMSA offers me a great chance to make measurable differences as a health professions student.
+One of my goals is to utilize all the lessons I’ve learned throughout my different careers and experiences in life to help improve APAMSA’s current infrastructure in order to make everything as efficient for everyone as possible.
+We’re arguably the busiest types of students in education, so we’ve got to make every second count.
+Look forward to serving you all!